From differential equation solvers to accelerated first-order methods for convex optimization: Introduction

-By using the composite gradient mapping technique~\cite{Nesterov_2012}, for the generalized NAG flow~\eqref{eq:g-acflow}, we present two explicit numerical schemes supplemented with an additional gradient descent step.
-We call these schemes ODE-based accelerated gradient (OAG) methods, which can not only cover the well-known FISTA~\cite{Beck2009} but also generate new algorithms for solving \eqref{eq:comp-min} with accelerated convergence rate $O\big(\min\{\big({1-\sqrt{\mu/L}}\big)^k,1/k^2\}\big)$.
+For the unconstrained case $Q = V$, by using the tool of composite gradient mapping~\cite[Chapter 2]{Nesterov:2013Introductory}, a semi-implicit scheme with correction for the generalized NAG flow~\eqref{eq:g-acflow} is presented and leads to an accelerated proximal gradient method (APGM); see Algorithm \ref{algo:APG}.
+We also give a simplified variant that is closely related to FISTA~\cite{Beck2009}.
+For the constrained problem~\eqref{eq:comp-min}, an accelerated forward-backward method is proposed in Algorithm \ref{algo:AFB}.
+Both two algorithms call the proximal operation of $g$ (over $Q$) only once in each iteration, and they are proved to share the same convergence rate~\eqref{eq:acc-rate}.

 The rest of this paper is organized as follows.
-In the continuing of the introduction, we will review some works devoting to the accelerated gradient methods from ODE point of view.
-Next, in Section \ref{sec:stab}, we shall explain acceleration from stability of ODE solvers and derive our NAG flow.
-Then in Section \ref{sec:acceleratedflow} we will focus on the NAG flow and present the convergence results of numerical discretizations.
-Finally, in Section \ref{sec:ac-flow-comp}, we extend the our NAG flow to composite optimization and propose our OAG methods with convergence analyses.
+In the continuing of the introduction, we will review some existing works devoting to the accelerated gradient methods from the ODE point of view.
+Next, in Section \ref{sec:stab}, we shall explain the acceleration mechanism from $A$-stability theory of ODE solvers and derive our NAG flow model as well.
+Then in Section \ref{sec:acceleratedflow} we focus on the NAG flow and prove its exponential decay.
+After that, accelerated gradient methods based on numerical discretizations are proposed and analyzed in Sections \ref{sec:im}, \ref{sec:GS-correc} and \ref{sec:NAG}.
+Finally, in Section \ref{sec:comp}, we extend the our NAG flow to composite optimization and propose two new accelerated methods with convergence rate analysis.